cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 `role` - **deprecated**
 :  Whether the instance running in a pod is a `primary` or a `replica`.
-   This label is deprecated, you should use `cnpg.io/podRole` instead.
+   This label is deprecated, you should use `cnpg.io/instanceRole` instead.

 `cnpg.io/scheduled-backup`
 :  When available, name of the `ScheduledBackup` resource that created a given `Backup` object

+`cnpg.io/instanceRole`
+: Whether the instance running in a pod is a `primary` or a `replica`.

 ## Predefined annotations